-9 Can shareholders ever be held responsible for the acts or omissions of the company?
+Can shareholders ever be held responsible for the acts or omissions of the company?

 Shareholders are generally not liable for the acts or omissions or debts of the company as the liability of shareholders is limited to the amounts yet to be paid on their shares.
 In the case of an unlimited company, the liability of members for the debts of the company is unlimited.
 The company is a separate legal personality from its members.
-However, the courts may 'lift the corporate veil' where a company is a mere sham or is being used as a tool to perpetuate illegality.
-A shareholder may also be liable where, to his or her knowledge, the company operates with less than two directors.
+However, the courts may lift the corporate veil where a company is a mere sham or is being used as a tool to perpetuate illegality.